idinkov/enforce-character-ai/README.md

 - **Splash Screen & Error Handling:** Professional startup experience and robust error reporting.
 - **Extensible Architecture:** Easily add new processing stages or providers.

+## Changelog

+### Version 0.1.1 (?)
+- Add auto installing of pytorch with CUDA support if GPU is available.
+- Cropping face image now rotates the face to be straight, and crops more area to include the entire head.
+- Added install.bat and install.sh which installs and launches the app.

+### Version 0.1.0 (23.09.2025)
+- Initial version.

 ## Folder Structure

 ```